1944 Auckland Rugby League season: Donald McFarlane McKenzie

 On 24 February it was reported that Sergeant Donald McFarlane McKenzie "has now been reported lost at sea".
 McKenzie had been on an enemy ship (Nino Bixio) in the Mediterranean when it was torpedoed on August 17, 1942, while it was transporting prisoners to Italy from North Africa.
 He had entered the army in October 1940 and departed New Zealand in September 1941 as part of an early reinforcement draft, seeing service in the desert campaigns.
 McKenzie has been educated at Te Puke High School before later moving to Auckland where he played for the Newton Rangers first grade side.
-From 1938 to 1940 McKenzie scored 9 tries and kicked 2 conversions and 2 drop goals in first grade matches.
+From 1938 to 1939 McKenzie scored 7 tries in 16 first grade matches.
 He was aged 26 at the time of his death and survived by his wife Elsie Edith McKenzie, and his parents James and Mary McKenzie.
 McKenzie is memorialised at the Alamein Memorial in the El Alamein War Cemetery in Egypt, on the Roll of Honour at Greyfriars Presbyterian Church on Mt Eden Road, Auckland, and at the Auckland War Memorial Museum, WW2 Hall of Memories.